David Eby: Immigration

-No other province or state in North America has both ended single family zoning and mandated transit oriented density.
-Some commentators criticized the Eby reforms for being too extreme and ignoring municipalities, while others praised his reforms.

-In December 2023, The Globe and Mail wrote:

-"The problems in housing were first felt in B.C. and it’s the first place finally taking action on the scale needed to do something about it.
-The rest of the country should copy the B.C. blueprint."

 Education

 In 2024, Eby announced a ban on the use of smartphones and tablets in BC Schools.

 "We know that beyond just the impact on socialization, kids having access to apps with algorithms that feed them constantly, more enticing, more extreme content has an impact on their health" he said.

 Healthcare

 In March 2023, Eby announced that prescription contraceptives would be provided free of charge beginning on April 1, 2023.
 The Canadian Society of Obstetricians and Gynecologists applauded the decision.

 On June 1, 2023, the BC government expanded the scope of practice for pharmacists.
 British Columbia pharmacists are now allowed to prescribe treatment for 21 minor ailments.
 Eby says this will free up doctors and hospitals for those with more complex care.

 Toward the end of 2023, Eby's government adopted the International Credentials Recognition Act making it easier for foreign-trained doctors and nurses to work in British Columbia.
 This law entered into force on November 8, 2023.

-After Eby's Minister of Mental Health and Addictions Jennifer Whiteside requested that Vancouver Coastal Health defund the Drug User Liberation Front in October 2023, he stated, "It’s unfortunate because they were providing essential life-saving work.
-But they were also breaking the law."

 In 2024, Eby was publicly accused by Richmond city councillor and former police officer Kash Heed of interfering with the healthcare decision to open an overdose prevention site near the city's hospital during a public health emergency.